google/calblink/README.md

 7. Get an OAuth 2 ID as described in step 1 of the [Google Calendar Quickstart](https://developers.google.com/google-apps/calendar/quickstart/go).
+    +   NOTE: If you are using a consumer Gmail account (as opposed to a Workspace account) there are some additional steps required here.
+If you are using a Workspace account, these steps can be skipped.
+        1. The Quickstart will recommend creating an Internal app, but that is only available for Workspace accounts.
+Instead, create an External app.
+Enter the necessary information on the first screen, then select 'Save and Continue'.
+        2. The next screen should include a button to 'Add or Remove Scopes'.
+Select that and add the scope '.../auth/calendar.readonly', listed under 'Google Calendar API'.
+Once that is done, select 'Save and Continue'.
+        3. Select '+ Add Users' to add a test user to the app.
+Give the email address you intend to log in from.
+Select 'Save and Continue' once again.

-    Put the client\_secret.json file in your GOPATH directory.
+8. Put the client\_secret.json file in your GOPATH directory.

-8. Make sure the client\_secret.json file is secure by changing its permissions to only allow the user to read it:
+9. Make sure the client\_secret.json file is secure by changing its permissions to only allow the user to read it:

         chmod 600 client_secret.json

-9. Build the calblink program as appropriate for your environment:
+10. Build the calblink program as appropriate for your environment:
     * For a Linux environment or another that doesn't use Homebrew:

             go build